FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Experiments and Evaluation

-Beyond the latency from handling these redundant system calls, most of the additional delay in SSSP-4 arises from the synchronization overhead they introduce.
-In typical parallel frameworks, threads first attempt user-mode spin synchronization via atomic instructions.
-If spin-sync fails within a specific time, they will call \emph{futex} to yield CPU resources.
-In SSSP-4, the substantial latency of remote system calls prevents timely completion of user-mode synchronization, leading to excessive \emph{futex} usage.
+Most additional delay in SSSP-4 comes from synchronization overhead.
+Typically, threads first spin using user-mode atomic instructions and fall back to \emph{futex} only when spin-sync timeout.
+Remote system call latency delays spin completion, causing excessive \emph{futex} usage.
 This is evident in Figure \ref{fig-data-sssp1htp} and \ref{fig-data-sssp1sys}, since the context-switch overhead (reading/writing 63 registers) is 10–16× greater than the overhead of handling a \emph{futex} call itself (accessing only 4–7 argument registers).

-This effect is further confirmed in baud-rate experiments: when the UART baud-rate is reduced beyond a threshold, SSSP-2 exhibits a similar sharp increase in \emph{futex} overhead due to the substantial latency of \emph{clock\_gettime} that exceeds the spin-sync time limit.